MicrosoftDocs/mixed-reality/mixed-reality-docs/multimodal-interaction-overview.md

         <td><strong>Utilizing multiple interaction models in a single application can create difficulties for end users.
 Please check out our guidance in the article Transitioning Interaction Models [link]</strong></td>
     </tr>
  </table>

+ > [!Note]
+> Utilizing multiple interaction models in a single application can create difficulties for end users.
+Please check out our guidance in the article [Transitioning Interaction Models](transition-interaction-models.md).

 ## Next Section: Visual Design Language
 Click the link below or follow the page navigation to continue to the next section on Visual Design Language.